About Our Executive Director

-Krehmeyer is a Certified Public Accountant with over twenty years of financial and managerial experience.
+Krehmeyer is a Certified Public Accountant with over 20 years of financial and managerial experience.
 Prior to joining the Institute, Krehmeyer was a Manager with A.T.
 Kearney, one of the world’s largest management consulting firms, where he focused largely on finance transformation and operations strategy projects for Fortune 500 companies.
-He worked previously with Deloitte & Touche LLP, a global public accounting firm, in Business Advisory & Assurance Services.
+He worked previously with Deloitte & Touche LLP, a global public accounting firm, in business advisory and assurance services.

 About Our Director

 Lisa Stewart is Director of the Darden School’s Institute for Business in Society.
 She is responsible for leading significant activities and programs that support IBiS’s deliverables and mission.

 Having worked at Darden since 1999, Lisa most recently served as Associate Director of the Business Roundtable Institute for Corporate Ethics, where she frequently collaborated with faculty and business executives, managed issue-driven projects and programs, and authored reports such as: "Shaping Tomorrow's Business Leaders: Principles and Practices for a Model Business Ethics Program."
 Along with other leading scholars and practitioners, Lisa was invited to speak at the International Conference on the Power of Ethical Leadership that took place in Slovenia in June 2013.

 Lisa is a graduate the University of Virginia with a B.A. in African-American Studies.
 She has also worked with several Virginia nonprofit organizations in both development and special events.